Fire-damaged Los Angeles freeway repairs will take three to five weeks, California governor says

 LOS ANGELES (AP) — It will take at least three weeks to repair a Los Angeles freeway damaged in an arson fire, the California governor said Tuesday, leaving the city already accustomed to soul-crushing traffic without part of a vital artery that serves hundreds of thousands of people daily.

 But things could have been worse.
-California Gov. Gavin Newsom said officials have determined the elevated section of Interstate 10 will not need to be demolished after analysis of core samples taken from the freeway.
+Gov. Gavin Newsom said officials have determined the elevated section of Interstate 10 will not need to be demolished, based on analysis of core samples taken from the freeway.

-About 100 columns burned in the Saturday blaze that spread over 8 acres (3 hectares) under I-10, tearing through wood pallets, cars and other construction materials being stored under the freeway.
+About 100 columns were damaged in the Saturday blaze that spread over 8 acres (3 hectares) under I-10, tearing through wood pallets, cars and other construction materials being stored under the freeway.
 No injuries were reported but at least 16 homeless people living there were taken to shelters.

-No arrests have been made and Newsom said Monday that investigators are trying to determine if more than one person was involved in the arson.
+No arrests have been made in the arson and Newsom has said investigators are trying to determine if more than one person was involved.
 He provided no other details.

-Newsom said crews are looking at repairs lasting anywhere from three to five weeks.
+Newsom said crews are looking at non-stop repairs lasting anywhere from three to five weeks.

 “We’re going to do everything in our power to move that into a more immediate future and not extend this to that five-week period," Newsom told reporters Tuesday, saying crews will work round-the-clock to shore up and repair the area.
 "This is good news, under the circumstances, and I’ve got to say, on the basis of the preliminary assessments, news that frankly a lot of folks, particularly the experts you see behind me, didn’t expect to share.”

 An estimated 300,000 vehicles use the stretch of freeway daily, which runs east-west across the heart of the metropolis and connects with other major freeways.
-The city has been urging people to work from home and avoid the area.
+The city has been urging people to avoid the area, take buses and trains, or work from home.

-There was little congestion during the Monday morning commute, indicating drivers heeded warnings, but the evening commute was busier.
+There was some congestion but no gridlock during the Monday morning commute but the evening commute was much busier, city transportation officials said, renewing calls for residents to do all they can to reduce traffic volume.

-Drivers were being re-routed on to surface streets south of downtown which saw a 14.7% increase in traffic volume.
-Traffic engineers adjusted signal patterns to deal with the load, said Laura Rubio-Cornejo, general manager of the city Department of Transportation.
+East of downtown, motorists on 1st Street were getting frustrated Tuesday morning, said Ryan Carreon, who owns Al & Bea’s Mexican Food with his father.
+Traffic lights turned green, but there was little movement.
+Many drivers honked to voice their aggravation.

+“There was nowhere for them to go,” he told The Associated Press in a phone interview.
+“I was like, ‘Oh my God, I’m glad I’m not in that.’”

+“We need Angelenos to work together, to not turn against each other,” Bass said at the news conference Tuesday.
+“I’ve already heard today of an instance of minor road rage.
+When there is traffic, Angelenos get angry.
+We need to stay connected to each other and turn toward each other, and not against each other.”

-Mayor Karen Bass acknowledged things will be rough for awhile, saying “three to five weeks is a long time for us, but this is good news -- repair instead of demolition and rebuilding the highway," which would have taken months.
+Bass acknowledged things would be rough for a while, saying “three to five weeks is a long time for us, but this is good news -- repair instead of demolition and rebuilding the highway," which would have taken months.

 Beyond a massive traffic headache, the closure is expected to be felt well beyond the metropolis, including possibly slowing the transportation of goods from the twin ports of LA and Long Beach, federal officials said.
 The ports handle more than half of the goods coming into the country.
 President Joe Biden has been briefed on the fire.

-Officials have said the damage is reminiscent of the 1994 Northridge earthquake that crumpled elevated sections of I-10.
-It took more than two months to repair I-10 after the quake, and that was considered significantly fast.
+Officials have said the damage is reminiscent of the 1994 Northridge earthquake that crumpled elevated sections of I-10 and other freeways.
+It took more than two months to repair I-10 after the quake.

 The mayor said Security Paving Co.
-Inc., which has been hired for the project was one of the companies that repaired the freeways damaged by that earthquake.
+Inc., which has been hired for the project, was one of the companies that repaired freeways damaged by that earthquake and has experience in around-the-clock work.

 The closure has raised concerns for downtown businesses.